-The international demand for organic fruit products continued to grow, but at a slower pace than in MY 2019/20, pulled by the effects of the pandemic where consumers looked to healthier food options.
+The international demand for organic fruit products continued to grow pulled by the effects of the pandemic where consumers looked to healthier food options.
 Higher production costs for organic fruits are primarily due to manual pruning, biological weed control and certification fees.